RawanFS/ny_times_app_/README.md

 3- List of items (Popular news)
 4- when clicking on a single item it shows the details of that item.

 Shortages:
 The details page retrieves the id of the item instead of the value. no API integeration done.

+Build:
+build.gradle (Module: app) might need to change the version in the implemetation section to run on your environment.